maysam-82/sample-web-framework/readme.md

 ### JSON Server:

 This is a third part package that installed via `npm` to setup a server very quickly and easily.
 It has the ability to receive an information and store it in the plain `JSON` file and serve that information back to us.
+Json Server follows all REST conventions.

 `npm i -g json-server`
 As soon as installing `json-server` we have to point it to actual `JSON` file or a file that contains some `JSON` data. this file will act as a database.